Keyboard shortcuts

 Closed-ended Benchmarks

-The most straightforward way to evaluate the performance of an LLM is through multiple-choice and exact-answer benchmarking.
+The most straightforward way to evaluate the performance of an LLM is through closed-ended benchmarks like multiple-choice and exact-answer benchmarks.
 Such a benchmark consists of a set of questions together with the expected answers.

 Here is an example of a question from the MMLU benchmark: